How to Paint a Room

 Repair Damaged Surfaces:

 Scrape away old, flaking paint and lightly sand painted woodwork to “knock down” glossy surfaces and prepare them for new paint.
 Use a primer-sealer to cover high-gloss enamel paints before repainting.
 Fix any dents, chips, or cracks in the walls before you start painting.
 Patch small imperfections with spackling or drywall compound.
 For larger holes and cracks, cut away enough drywall or plaster to be able to create a patch.
 With drywall, you may have to cut until you can find a wall stud in which to nail the patch to.
 With a plaster wall, bridge the gap with fiberglass tape, then spackle over the tape.
 Allow the patches to dry, then sand smooth.
-Use a damp sponge to wash dust off the walls before painting.
+Use a damp sponge to wash the dust off the walls before painting.

 Cut in Around Edges:

-Beginning at the corner of the room, use a 50 mm or 60 mm trim brush to “cut in,” applying a 8 cm strip of coating along the perimeter where the wall and the ceiling meet.
+Beginning at the corner of the room, use a 50 mm or 60 mm trim brush to “cut in,” applying an 8 cm strip of coating along the perimeter where the wall and the ceiling meet.
 Cut in a section at a time, alternating between cutting in and painting the ceiling to maintain a wet edge and prevent a visible line between the cut-in area and the rest of the ceiling.